seek4science/seek/SOLID_QUEUE_MANUAL_TESTING.md

 # Manual Testing Guide: Solid Queue (#2656)

-Companion to `SOLID_QUEUE_MIGRATION_PLAN.md`.
-This is a walkthrough for manually exercising Solid Queue on a local/dev checkout of this branch, both to verify it works and to build a feel for how the pieces fit together before relying on it in production.
+A walkthrough for manually exercising Solid Queue on a local/dev checkout, both to verify it works and to build a feel for how the pieces fit together before relying on it in production.

 ## How it works, in brief